-Section 2 of the bill amends R.S.54:3-21, concerning appeals of assessments, to require, in the case of a municipality located in a county participating in the "Real Property Assessment Demonstration Program," that an appeal of the property's assessment would not be heard by the county board of taxation unless the interior of the property has been inspected.
+Section 2 of the bill amends R.S.54:3-21 concerns appeals of real property assessments (colloquially referred to as "tax appeals").
+The bill would require, in the case of a municipality located in a county participating in the "Real Property Assessment Demonstration Program," that, absent good cause, a property owner would not be entitled to appeal an assessment on a parcel of real property if the assessor's or county board of taxation's request to internally inspect the property, made after the filing of the appeal, has been refused by the property owner.

-Several sections of the bill address an assessment issue resulting from a recent New Jersey Tax Court decision in the case of a parcel of real property located in Union Beach, in Monmouth County, concerning a property assessment law colloquially referred to in the assessment community as the "freeze act."
-R.S.54:3-26 (pertaining to appeals heard at the county board of taxation) and R.S.54:51A-8 (pertaining to appeals heard at the New Jersey Tax Court) provide that the adjudged valuation for a tax year reflected in a final judgment of a county board of taxation or the New Jersey Tax Court shall also be the assessed value for the next succeeding two tax years, which essentially "freezes" the assessment for that period of time.
-Under current law, the "freeze act" does not apply in any year that a municipality undergoes a municipal-wide revaluation of all real property.
-In Tartivita v.
-Borough of Union Beach, 31 N.J.
-Tax 335 (Tax 2019), the Tax Court ruled that municipal-wide annual reassessments are not considered to be a complete reassessment of real property, even though the purpose of an annual reassessment is to maintain all properties in a municipality at current market value.
-Sections 3, 4, 5, and 6 of the bill, concerning appeals, clarify that in the case of a municipality located in a county operating under the provisions of the "Real Property Assessment Demonstration Program," the "freeze act" and a related property tax assessment law, P.L.1973, c.123, colloquially referred to in the assessment community as "chapter 123," which was adopted in 1973 as a tool to test the fairness of an assessment and established a "30 percent corridor of value" or "permissible error" would not apply to any appeal from an assessment of real property taken in the tax year in the assessor implements either a municipal-wide reassessment or other form of district-wide assessment review that requires the revision of all property assessments to current market value and that is approved by a county board of taxation.
+Sections 3 and 4 of the bill, concerning tax appeals, clarify that in the case of a municipality located in a county operating under the provisions of the "Real Property Assessment Demonstration Program," the property tax assessment law, P.L.1973, c.123, colloquially referred to in the assessment community as "chapter 123," which was adopted in 1973 as a tool to test the fairness of an assessment and established a "30 percent corridor of value" or "permissible error" would not apply to any appeal from an assessment of real property taken in the tax year in which the assessor implements either a municipal-wide reassessment or other form of district-wide assessment review that requires the revision of all property assessments to current market value and that is approved by a county board of taxation.
 Section 3 also permits a county tax board in a county operating under the "Real Property Assessment Demonstration Program" to proceed with a full evidentiary appeal proceeding based on evidence submitted without the attendance of the property owner, at the property owner's sole discretion by written request submitted at the time of the filing, and also allows county board of taxation appeal hearings in those counties to be conducted virtually, using the county's online appeal system, and conference call technology and protocols adopted by the county board of taxation if the property owner makes such a request in writing at the time of filing.